 This post may include affiliate links; see our disclosure policy.

 This lemon dill salmon is so easy and versatile: it works for easy weeknight dinners and is still special enough for dinner parties.
-When we first made the recipe, Alex and I brought it to friends who just had a baby and they absolutely loved it.
+When we first made the recipe, Alex and I brought it to friends who just had a baby and they loved it.
 Here are the basic steps for how to make this lemon dill salmon:

 - Season with salt and pepper.
 Place the fillet on a parchment lined baking sheet.